Best Bars Belfast Has To Offer

 One thing about Belfast is that it’s never short of amazing bars for one to visit on their trip here.
 The bars are unique to the city’s culture, full of history, have a great atmosphere and amazing drinks.
 You’ll find a mix of old traditional bars and more modern stylish ones as well, to suit whatever mood you are in.
 Belfast also has some great beer gardens that are a great spot when the Irish sunshine comes out.

 First Choice: Bootleggers

-Our first stop – and recommendation – is the Bootleggers which is located in heart of Belfast City Centre and Cathedral Quarter.
-This place is considered a nod to the 1920’s days of prohibition in USA when the alcohol was outlawed there.
+Our first stop – and recommendation – is the Bootleggers which is located in the heart of Belfast City Centre and Cathedral Quarter.
+This place is considered a nod to the 1920’s days of prohibition in the USA when the alcohol was outlawed there.
 The barman at the Bootleggers showed us two different cocktails the America F*** Yea and Pear with Me.
 Bootleggers offer an amazing cocktail list and they are just two of them you need to try.

 The Spaniard: Don’t Miss Out on Their Great Cocktails

 The next stop on this trip of exploring the best bars in Belfast was at The Spaniard which is also located in the Cathedral Quarter in Skipper Street.
 It is said to have been given this name because Spanish sailors used to come to this place – but who knows.
 It’s a small bar full of heart and has a great selection of rum.
 Throughout the year you will find some great live acts performing here.
 As well as other events such as cinema-themed evenings that are always a hit.

 While we were here we tried a drink called the Dark and Stormy cocktail, that we got to prepare ourselves.
 Which we must say was easy to make and tasted so good.
 We definitely recommend asking for this cocktail when you visit the Spaniard.